Kagoshima Airport

+The airport covers 187.7 hectares (464 acres) and has one 3000m runway.

 Japan Air Commuter, a regional affiliate of Japan Airlines, and New Japan Aviation have their headquarters at the airport.

+Kagoshima Airport serves as the gateway to the Satsunan Islands in Kagoshima Prefecture.
+As a result, the route between Tokyo Haneda Airport and Kagoshima Airport is the fifth busiest route in Japan.
+It was ranked seventh in the world in Skytrax’s World's Best Domestic Airports 2024.

 Overview

 The airport is located 30km northeast of Kagoshima City.
 Although access by train is poor, access via expressway is good because it is close to the E3 Kyushu Expressway Mizobe Kagoshima Airport Interchange.

 History

 The airport opened in 1972, replacing a former Imperial Japanese Navy airfield in the Kamoike area near the city center, which had served as the city's main airport since 1957.
 The site of the former airport was re-developed as a "new town" with office buildings and high-density housing projects, and is now the site of the Kagoshima Prefecture government office, among other buildings.

 The airport's runway had an initial length of 2,500 m, which was extended to 3,000 m in 1980.
-An international terminal opened in 1982 and a cargo terminal opened in 1987.
+An international terminal opened in 1982, and a cargo terminal opened in 1987.

-Air Niugini, Cathay Pacific Airways, China Airlines and Nauru Airlines provided international service to Kagoshima from the 1970s to the 1980s, and JAL operated a route to Singapore via Hong Kong and Bangkok during the 1980s.
+Air Niugini, Cathay Pacific, China Airlines and Nauru Airlines provided international service to Kagoshima from the 1970s to the 1980s, and JAL operated a route to Singapore via Hong Kong and Bangkok during the 1980s.
 Kagoshima served as the destination of the final scheduled NAMC YS-11 flight in 2006.